TigerTy9/pritunl-client-docker/README.md

 ## Usage

-Set the environment variable `PRITUNL_PROFILE` to your profile url and run the container
+Set the environment variable `PRITUNL_PROFILE` to your profile url and run the container and `USE_WIREGUARD` to true if you want wireguard support.